labarba/jose/AuthorGuidelines.md

 Before starting your submission, you should:

 * Have the content in an open repository, under a Creative Commons license (ideally CC-BY), and any code components under an OSI-approved license.
-* Write a short Markdown file titled `article.md`  with title, author names and affiliations, containing a description of the module, statement of need, and key references.
+* Write a short Markdown file titled `article.md`  with title, author names and affiliations, containing a description of the module, a summary of its contents, a statement of need, and key references.
 * Ideally, also create a metadata file and include it in your repository.
 We provide a [script](https://gist.github.com/arfon/478b2ed49e11f984d6fb) that generates the metadata automatically.

 Once you have those items in place, [submit](http://jose.theoj.org) via the JOSE web app.